Middle School Team

 Science Teacher & Assistant MYP Coordinator

-￼Jennifer Barnett, a native Texan from the Houston area, received her Bachelor’s Degree and her Master of Arts in Curriculum and Instruction at the University of Texas at Austin.
-She was inspired to be a teacher in order to make a difference in students’ lives, just as teachers made a difference in hers.
-She is married with two grown sons: Evan, a recent Trinity University graduate and Alec, a junior at Trinity University in San Antonio.
+Jennifer Barnett, a native Texan from the Houston area, received her degrees at the University of Texas at Austin.
+She is married with two grown sons: Evan, a technical writer at Electronic Arts, and Alec, a graduate student at St. Edward’s University.
 Her husband, Doug, is Chief of Staff to the Vice Provost of the University of Texas at Austin Library System.

-Jennifer has 23 years of teaching experience in the elementary grades as well as seven years teaching 6th grade Science at Grisham Middle School, an established IB World School in Round Rock ISD.
-She has numerous teaching certifications: All-Level Vocal Music, Elementary Classroom, Generalist 4-8 and Technology Applications PK-12.
+Jennifer has over thirty years of teaching experience ranging from first grade to adults.
+She has degrees and certifications for Vocal Music, Elementary Classroom, Generalist, and Technology Applications.
 These give her a unique perspective from which to draw cross-curricular connections for units of work for her students.

 Jennifer is passionate about 21st century learning and inspiring students.
 She is truly a life-long learner and risk-taker.
 She enjoys setting goals to accomplish new things.
-Being interested in technology, she built new gaming computers from scratch for each of her sons, co-authored a science textbook for international MYP students and attended the IB Academy, becoming an IB workshop leader, consultant and site visitor for North America.
-Her next goal is to teach herself to write an app for the iPad, perhaps even collaborating with her students to do so.
+Being interested in technology, she has built a number of high-end gaming computers from scratch for each of her sons, co-authored several science textbooks for international MYP students and attended the IB Academy, becoming an IB workshop leader, consultant and site visitor for North America.
 Jennifer feels that strong positive relationships with students, parents and colleagues are vital to a dynamic learning experience.

 Drama & Spanish Language Acquisition Teacher